 Abidjan Travel Information

 Electrical current is 220 volts, 50Hz.
-Plug types in use are round pin attachment plugs or round pin plugs and receptacles with male grounding pin.
+Plug types in use are round pin attachment plugs or round pin plugs and receptacles with a male grounding pin.

 The official language of Ivory Coast is French but more than 60 native dialects are spoken.